 Parents often worry about breaking up the school year with a semester or more at a new school.
 They say, “My child isn’t good with change.
 Isn’t a new school just another transition?”

-Transitions can be a challenge for teens with autism spectrum disorder, but specialized programs are accustomed to managing transitions and helping students thrive in a new environment.
+Transitions can be a challenge for teens with Asperger’s Syndrome, but specialized programs are accustomed to managing transitions and helping students thrive in a new environment.
 After the initial adjustment period, most teens breathe a sigh of relief when given a chance to start over.
 They are surrounded by children who are like them and share similar needs, such as small classroom sizes, extra one-on-one guidance, and manageable homework assignments.
-Specialized schools allow students with autism to feel comfortable just being themselves.
+Specialized schools allow students with Asperger’s to feel comfortable just being themselves.

 A New School for the New Year